-The trail gains 1,000 feet as it climbs out of the Monongahela River valley.
-It parallels Deckers Creek and Scenic Byway Route 7 East to slightly west of Reedsville, WV, in Preston County.
-But the most memorable feature of this landscape is Decker's Creek itself.
+The trail gains 1,000 feet as it climbs out of the Monongahela River valley and enters a rural landscape distinguished by hemlock, rhododendron and a smattering of residences.
+But the most memorable feature of the surrounding landscape is Deckers Creek itself.
 Because of the steady grade, the trail passes a series of dramatic rapids and waterfalls, while the creek noisily rushes headlong toward the Monongahela.
 Highly-experienced kayakers paddle Deckers Creek, which has some Class VI rapids, and rock climbing is also popular in the region.

 The trail provides a close-up view of Greer Limestone, an active quarry business.
-Near the communities of Masontown and Bretz, the trail passes an abandoned row of coke ovens, remnants from a large coal-mining industry.
+Near the communities of Masontown and Bretz, the trail also passes an abandoned row of coke ovens, remnants from a large coal-mining industry.
 The Bretz Coke Ovens are listed as a National Historic Landmark.